vietbui1999ru/neovim-config/README.md

 Plugins that I added:

+- [x] Zen-mode for increased focus and productivity
+- [x] Neorg file support
 - [x] Orgmode files with support for treesitter, lsp, auto-completion, and linting.
   - [x] Org-bullets for beautifying bullet points.
 - [x] Markdown preview and toggle for easier documentations.
 - [x] Colorizer to visualize HEX, RGB, etc easier.
 - [ ] Headline highlighting and other nifty colors for markdown and orgmode. (not working right now)
-- [x] Can I commit changes in one zsh command?